Semiparametric Preference Optimization: Your Language Model is Secretly a Single-Index Model: Preference Alignment as a Semiparametric Single-Index Model

-may be parametric or nonparametric and is in general as rich as the policy class $\{\pi_\theta:\theta\in\Theta\}$.
-As such, we will characterize $\Tcal$ in terms of its own functional complexity, permitting rich classes and treating them generically.
+may be parametric or nonparametric and is as rich as the policy class $\{\pi_\theta:\theta\in\Theta\}$.
+As such, we will characterize $\Tcal$ in terms of its functional complexity, rather than some finite parametric dimension.